 When a student encounters any difficulty or has any concern that he/she feels should be conveyed to or discussed with the University, the first stop should normally be the PG Coordinator.
 If this does not work or is not appropriate for some reasons, the next level for voicing grievance is to the department head.
 If the issue cannot be settled satisfactorily in the department, the student may approach the Associate Dean of the School responsible for postgraduate studies for advice.
 In the event that the issue still cannot be resolved within the School, the next stop is the Office of Postgraduate Studies.
 If the issue-in-question involves existing academic policies, the matter may be referred to the Committee on Postgraduate Studies or Senate for consideration.

-In general, if the grievance is of a personal nature, the student may consider talking to a student counselor of the Counseling and Wellness Center of the Student Affairs Office for advice.
+In general, if the grievance is of a personal nature, the student may consider talking to a student counselor of the Counseling and Wellness Center of the Dean of Students' Office for advice.